s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 is used to evaluate a single value `a`.
 It returns a monadic action `Process ()` that evaluates a value of type `a` on the node with the given `NodeId` and stores the evaluated result in the given `MVar a`.

-It starts by creating the necessary communication channels on the master side (the A side from Chapter \ref{sec:sendRecCloud}).
+Unlike the master from Chapter \ref{sec:sendRecCloud}, it starts by creating the top level communication channels `(SendPort a, ReceivePort a)`^[Here we only evaluate some `a`.
+Therefore, we intentionally do not have `(SendPort b, ReceivePort b)`.] and `(SendPort (SendPort (Thunk a)), ReceivePort (SendPort (Thunk a)))` as we have to spawn the slave node from the master.
+This is different from the schematic depiction we have seen earlier where the two main channels were created outside of both functions.
+The communication scheme is the same, nevertheless.
-Then, it spawns the actual evaluation task (process B from Chapter \ref{sec:sendRecCloud})
+Then, it spawns the actual evaluation task (the slave from Chapter \ref{sec:sendRecCloud})

 ~~~~{.haskell}
 evalTask :: (SendPort (SendPort (Thunk a)), SendPort a) -> Process ()